Logo Reinier de Graaf ziekenhuis.

 Breastfeeding

-You can breastfeed after a caesarean section.
-It does not matter whether the caesarean section was planned or not and whether you received general anesthesia or an epidural injection.
-If your child is admitted to the neonatology department, you can start pumping in the department.
-The baby can possibly practice breastfeeding in the recovery room.
-The nurse can help you with this.
-Even after anesthesia, once you have recovered, you can generally quickly start breastfeeding your child.
-This way, milk production gets started quickly and your child can benefit from the first food: the colostrum.
-The mother and child center also has lactation consultants who can monitor breastfeeding or provide advice if necessary.
+You can breastfeed after a C-section, regardless of whether the cesarean section was planned or not, and whether you received general anesthesia or an epidural.
+If your child is admitted to the neonatology department, you can start pumping there.
+The baby may also practice breastfeeding in the recovery room, with assistance from the nurse.
+Even after anesthesia, once you’ve recovered, you can generally begin breastfeeding your child right away.
+This helps stimulate milk production and allows your baby to benefit from the first food: colostrum.
+The Mother and Child Center also has lactation consultants who can assist with breastfeeding or offer advice if needed.

-Do you bottle feed?
-We will then help you give you the first bottles when you return to the maternity suite.
-We recommend that you bring your own boiled bottle.
+Do you plan to bottle-feed?
+We will help you give your baby the first bottles when you return to the maternity suite.
+We ask to bring your own sterilized bottle.

 Discharge from our hospital